Qi County, Kaifeng

 Qi County or Qixian (杞县 (杞縣, Qǐ Xiàn)) is a county of Kaifeng, Henan, People's Republic of China, with an area of 1243 square km and a population of 1.05 million.

 History

 From Shang to Western Zhou, Qi County was the place of the State of Qi.
-In Qin Dynasty, Qi was named as Yongqiu (Chinese: 雍丘).
+In Qin dynasty, Qi was named as Yongqiu (Chinese: 雍丘).
 It was the site of the Battle of Yongqiu in 756.
-In Song Dynasty, Yongqiu was renamed to Qi.
+In the Song dynasty, Yongqiu was renamed to Qi.

-Cai Wenji, a Han Dynasty poet and composer, was born shortly before 178 in Yu Prefecture (圉縣), Chenliu Commandery (陳留), in what is now Qi County, Kaifeng, Henan.
+Cai Wenji, a Han dynasty poet and composer, was born shortly before 178 in Yu Prefecture (圉縣), Chenliu Commandery (陳留), in what is now Qi County, Kaifeng, Henan.

 Administrative divisions

 Qi County has 8 towns and 13 townships.